Rapptz/discord.py/docs/guide/topics/sharding.rst

 .. note::

-    If you specify shard IDs, you must also specify a shard count.
-This does not do the same effect vice versa.
+    If you specify shard IDs, you must also specify a shard count, however if you choose to run all your bot's shards under one process, you can simply provide a ``shard_count`` and omit the ``shard_ids`` parameter altogether.

 .. warning::